showbhitjain/showbhitjain/README.md

 ## 🧠 About Me

 I'm a robotics engineer passionate about developing real-time control systems for robotic manipulators.
-My focus lies in motion planning, model-based control architectures, and optimization-based inverse kinematics.
+My focus lies in motion planning, model-based control architectures, optimization-based inverse kinematics and robotic manipulation.
 I specialize in building reliable and testable robotic software in C++, with integrated tooling for simulation and visualization.

 ---